jbcoe/iso_cpp_extension_methods/paper.md

 function call syntax papers have considered allowing the object to take any argument position in a free function when invoked as a member function:

-We have made no changes to exisiting overload resolution rules that will mean that existing valid code fails to compile or changes its meaning.
+We have made no changes to exisiting overload resolution rules that could cause existing valid code to fail to compile or to change its meaning.
 The addition of concept-constrained free functions or extension methods into existing valid code will not cause it to fail to compile or change its meaning (ignoring SFINAE-based tricks).